dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 ### GET https://**functionURL**/api/scores/top/:count
 #### Description
-Gets the top 'count' scores for all users for all time.
+Gets top scores achieved in the game by all users, in descending order.
+This can include more than one score per user.
 #### Sample HTTP response
 ```javascript
 [